WodenWang820118/keyboardNaviForm/README.md

 # KeyNavigation

-This is an implementation about navigating HTML inputs with array keys.
+This is an implementation about navigating HTML inputs with arrow keys.
 ## Angular CLI version

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.